 I used Cotton (white chalk mineral paint) for the paint, and then I added colors on top by layering and dry brushing to create the Pottery Barn look.

 The Final Results

 DIY Artisan Hand Painted Earthenware Vases that cost a fraction compared to Pottery Barn Vases.
-The “real deal” will cost you anywhere from $79 -$139 per vase, depending on the style.
+Depending on the style, the “real deal” will cost you anywhere from $79 -$139 per vase.
 I paid $1 each + supplies for my trio.
-THIS is what happens when you add texture and paint to thrift store vases.
+This happens when you add texture and paint to thrift store vases.
 L-O-V-E

 But this DIY Pottery Barn Vase is my favorite of the three. ❤ I love how the texture wraps around the vase.

 On second thought, maybe I love all three together.
 And can I have a moment of silence for the greenery I picked up at Hobby Lobby???
 It’s been so cold here lately, and I’ve been longing for Spring green… for now, this will have to suffice.

 Which vase is your favorite?
 I’d love to hear your feedback on this DIY home décor project in the comment section below.
 Or say, “HEY!”
 I always love hearing from my readers.

 Until the next project… xo, Do